archonsofficial/PsychoDrill/README.md

 ## Solution Overview

-PsychoDrill offers an interactive platform featuring quiz-based exercises tailored to the format and content of psychological tests encountered in SSB examinations.
+PsychoDrill offers an interactive platform featuring test assessments tailored to the format and content of psychological tests encountered in SSB interview.
 Key features include:

-- *Comprehensive Quiz Coverage*: A vast range of quizzes covering topics such as the Thematic Apperception Test, Word Association Test, Situation Reaction Test, and Self Description test.
+- *Comprehensive Test Assessments*:  Thematic Apperception Test, Word Association Test, Situation Reaction Test, and Self Description test.
 - *Real-time Feedback Mechanism*: Peer feedback allows candidates to receive constructive criticism, alternative perspectives, and insights into different problem-solving approaches.
-- *Access to Model Answers*: Pre-loaded answers for each quiz enable candidates to self-assess and identify areas of strength and weakness, facilitating targeted practice.
+- *Access to Model Answers*: Pre-loaded answers for each test enable candidates to self-assess and identify areas of strength and weakness, facilitating targeted practice.
 - *User-friendly Interface*: Allows users to upload their answers via pen and paper submission or typing, with reference answers and video explanations provided for each question.
-- *Exam Updates and Resources*: Provides updates on exam dates and patterns to keep candidates informed and prepared.
+- *Exam Updates and Resources*: Provides updates on exam and interview dates and patterns to keep candidates informed and prepared.

 ## Tech Stack